Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 Mistake #4: One Lonely Chair (Or Just a Couch and Nothing Else)

-This is the “I just moved in” living room and I love you but it has to stop eventually.
-The setup where there is one couch, maybe a coffee table, and that is the entire seating situation.
+I’ve just moved in, and here’s the living room.
+I appreciate you, but this needs to end.
+The single couch setup, where that’s the whole seating arrangement.
 No accent chair.
-No second perch.
-Nowhere for a friend to sit if she comes over and needs to sit somewhere that isn’t directly next to you.
+No other perch.
+Nowhere for a friend to sit if she visits and needs to not sit next to you.
 (This is a metaphor for connection.
-Or maybe it’s just about chairs.
-You decide.)
+Or maybe just about chairs.
+You choose.)

 What to do instead: Add an accent chair.
 It can be small.
 It can be weird.
 It can be the secondhand thing your aunt gave you.
 The point is just to have a second seating moment that creates a triangle with your couch and a side table or coffee table.
 Bonus points if the chair has a different texture or color than the couch, that way they balance instead of competing.